 Stir to combine and store in air tight container

-I use about a tsp on each piece of chicken.
+I use about a teaspoon on each piece of chicken.

-Put everything in a pot and bring to a simmer.
+Put everything in a medium size pan and bring to a simmer.
 Cook for 10 min.
 Adjust seasoning to your likening.

 Put the chicken on the grill, skin side up.
 I tend to go 8-10 min per side then check temp.
 When it is at 155 degrees, I coat with BBQ sauce.
 The honey will make it burn if you do it too early.
 Pull it off of the grill at 160 degrees and it will temp up to 165 degrees.